Kawempe General Hospital: Target population

 Because of rapid urbanization, the night-time population of Kampala, Uganda's capital and largest city, is estimated at 2 million, but swells to 4.5 million during the day.
 The increases in the city's population has exerted extreme pressure on the Mulago National Referral Hospital, the largest public hospital in the country, which also serves as the teaching hospital for the Makerere University College of Health Sciences.

 In 2013, the Uganda government obtained a loan from the African Development Bank and the Nigeria Trust Fund to rehabilitate and improve Mulago Hospital, construct Kawempe General Referral Hospital, construct Kiruddu General Hospital, and re-organize healthcare delivery in the city of Kampala, so that some of the patient burden is shifted to the Naguru General Hospital, Kawempe General Hospital, and Kiruddu General Hospital.
-Mulago will then be reserved for the role for which it was constructed; as a true referral hospital, serving patients referred to it by other health facilities, and not handing common colds and uncomplicated ear infections.
+Mulago will then be reserved for the role for which it was constructed; as a true referral hospital, serving patients referred to it by other health facilities, and not handling common colds and uncomplicated ear infections.

-Management

-In August 2018, the Uganda Ministry of Health, appointed Dr. Nehemiah Katusiime as the executive director of the hospital, to be deputized by Dr. Lawrence Kazibwe.
+In June 2022, the Uganda Ministry of Health appointed Dr. Byaruhanga Emmanuel Kayogoza as the new Executive Director for Kawempe National Referral Hospital.
+Dr. Byaruhanga K. Emmanuel is a Senior Consultant in Obstetrician/Gynaecologist- MBChB, MMED(Obs/Gyn), DIP(SRH)-LUND,FCOG (ECSA) 2018, who replaced Dr. Nehemiah Katusiime who has been serving since his appointment as the executive director of the hospital in August 2018.
+Dr. Byaruhanga K. Emmanuel is deputized by Dr. Lawrence Kazibwe.
 Both are consultant obstetricians and gynecologists.